AJGranowski/reddit-expanded-community-filter-userscript/README.md

 Contributions are greatly appreciated!

-If you have any improvement suggestions, feel free to create a pull request.
+If you have any improvement suggestions, feel free to [open an issue][open-issue-link] or create a pull request.

 1. [Fork][fork-link] this project.
 2. Apply your contribution.